LetsStartLooping/MQTT/MQTT in Python.md

 ### Listen to MQTT Messages

-Just subscribing to MQTT messages is not enough, we also need a way to receive and decode the incoming MQTT topics and messages.
+Just subscribing to a topic in MQTT messages is not enough, we also need a way to receive and decode the incoming MQTT topics and messages.

 **This Page is under construction**